 - To understand the development of Deepfake and Cheapfake video, to think critically about AI apps such as Zao and TikTok and to examine privacy issues.

 - To identify reliable sources for news and sources within the stories.

-- The hallmarks of real news and fake news.
+- The hallmarks of real news.

 - How to search more efficiently online and have a basic understanding of search engine algorithms.

 - How to fact check like a news researcher.

 - How to identify media bias within news sites and in stories.

 - How to reverse search for memes and images that may have been altered or misrepresented.

 The students will examine headlines, news stories, photos, memes, social posts and decide if they are real or fake.
 They will develop their digital skills to track down sources, evaluate websites and corroborate information with other sources.